I bet you’ve seen more World War I movies than you think you have.

 War Horse came out a few years ago, so you may know that one.

-It allowed me to see British Army life in Cairo during the war, and who can forget the desert and those camels?
+It allowed me to see British Army life in Cairo during the war.
+Who can forget the desert and those camels?

 World War I on the ground in film